jnishii/midi-roll/README.md

 ## Updates from original version

-I added some arguments to functions, and some minor corrections for the code.
+I added some arguments to functions, and many corrections for the code.

 - `mid.get_roll()`
     - `verbose=False`